-Policy frameworks should utilize risk-based approaches to ensure that the use of AI aligns with any relevant recognized standards of safety, efficacy, and equity.
-Small software and device companies benefit from understanding the distribution of risk and liability in building, testing, and using AI tools.
+Policy frameworks should utilize risk-based approaches to ensure that the use of Al aligns with any relevant recognized standards of safety, and efficacy.
+Small software and device companies benefit from understanding the distribution of risk and liability in building, testing, and using Al tools.
 Policy frameworks addressing liability should ensure the appropriate distribution and mitigation of risk and liability.
 Specifically, those in the value chain with the ability to minimize risks based on their knowledge and ability to mitigate should have appropriate incentives to do so.
 Some recommended areas of focus include:

-- Ensuring AI is safe, efficacious, and equitable. - Encouraging Al developers to consistently utilize rigorous procedures and enabling them to document their methods and results. - Encouraging those developing, offering, or testing AI systems intended for consumer use to provide truthful and easy-to-understand representations regarding intended use and risks that would be reasonably understood by those intended, as well as expected, to use the AI solution.
+- Ensuring AI is safe and efficacious. - Encouraging AI developers to consistently utilize rigorous procedures and enabling them to document their methods and results. - Encouraging those developing, offering, or testing AI systems intended for consumer use to provide truthful and easy-to-understand representations regarding intended use and risks that would be reasonably understood by those intended, as well as expected, to use the AI solution.